intershop/intershop-pwa/docs/guides/migrations.md

 ## From 5.0 to 5.1

 The OrderListComponent is strictly presentational, components using it have to supply the data.
+The getOrders method of the OrderService doesn't fetch all related order data by default, you can provide an additional parameter to include the data you need.

 ## From 4.2 to 5.0